-Workshop, means in the context of these standing orders, a gathering of elected members for the purpose of considering matters of importance to the local authority at which no decisions are made and to which these standing orders do not apply.
-Workshops may include non-elected members.
-See definition of "advisory group".
-Workshops are also described as briefings.
+Workshop means in the context of these standing orders, a gathering of Councillors for the purpose of considering matters of importance to the local authority at which no decisions are made and to which these standing orders will not apply, unless required by the local authority.
+Workshops may include people other than Councillors.
+See definition of 'Advisory Group'.
+Workshops may also be described as briefings.
+See Appendix 11 for workshop process.

-General matters
+General matters Ngā take whānui